-In the early days of the COVID-19 pandemic, mass vaccination campaigns were paused to reduce the risk of spreading the virus.
+In the early days of the Covid-19 pandemic, mass vaccination campaigns were paused [PDF] to reduce the risk of spreading the virus.
 As well as official restrictions on people’s movements, some parents – understandably worried and uncertain – have been reluctant to take their children out to get vaccinated.
-This has been compounded by the new challenges facing health workers, including restrictions on travel, redeployment to the COVID-19 response, and a lack of protective equipment.
+This has been compounded by the new challenges facing health workers, including restrictions on travel, redeployment to the Covid-19 response, and a lack of protective equipment.

 A recent statement from the World Health Organization, UNICEF and Gavi, the Vaccine Alliance lays bare the immediate and quite staggering effects of this – the biggest of which are being felt by children in low-income communities.
 It showed that routine immunisation services have been substantially hindered in at least 68 countries, affecting approximately 80 million children under the age of 1.

 A further 24 million people in Gavi-supported lower-income countries are at risk of missing out on vaccines against polio, measles, typhoid, yellow fever, cholera, rotavirus, HPV, meningitis A and rubella.
 It is in these communities, that often have poor access to health care and treatments, that vaccines are of the highest importance.
 By providing protection against infection in the first place the vaccines can mean the difference between life and death.

 Even in countries where Covid-19 transmission remains high, the argument for keeping up routine immunisation is persuasive.
 New analysis has shown that in Africa, for each death caused by Covid-19 acquired from an immunisation visit, there could be more than 100 children’s deaths prevented by continuing routine immunisation.
 A difficult and delicate balance must be struck between lockdown measures that reduce the risk of Covid-19 and maintaining safe immunisation that will prevent other devastating outbreaks in the months and years to come.